Building114/ADOFAI-Mod-Compatibility-Hub/mods/Overlayer/Overlayer_XDBuilding/source/README.md

 If you are adding a new language instead of updating an existing one, you can refer to the official English or Korean translations.
 ➡️ Please use a pull request!

-## Third-party review note

-The RapidGUI MIT license text is preserved in `THIRD_PARTY_LICENSES/RapidGUI-LICENSE.md`.

-Jint is restored through NuGet.
-Its BSD-2-Clause license text is included for reference in `THIRD_PARTY_LICENSES/Jint-LICENSE.txt`.

-Some code-editor-related source files still need a source-origin and license review before this source package is treated as fully cleared for public redistribution.
-See `REVIEW_REQUIRED.md`.
-## Known Issue

-A public report says Overlayer v3.49 may stop the ADOFAI level editor from saving levels.
-Treat this package as Testing until the editor-save problem is reproduced and fixed.